danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

 This is however not needed!
-If you look at the error message, the only reason why `Movie` isn't correctly implementing the protocol is because `MovieGenre` isn't.
+If you look at the error message, the only reason why `Movie` isn't correctly implementing the protocol is because the `MovieGenre` type is not.

 All we have to do to fix the error is to make `MovieGenre` implement `Codable` too, which in this case is easily done by just adding `Codable` to the type: